In my town, spring through summer is a busy time for local events.

 This is just one part of what makes their events so successful.

-To help you plan, promote, and run more successful events, we compiled a list of 50 helpful resources for an event.
+To help you plan, promote, and run more successful events, we compiled a list of helpful event planning resources.

-Whether you’re planning your first small business event, or are looking to get more from your upcoming events — this list can help.
+Whether you’re planning your first small business event, or are looking to get more from your upcoming events — this list of resources for planning events can help.

 We’ve organized these resources into categories to help you quickly find the information you need to succeed.